helene-nguyen/helene-nguyen/README.md

 Specialized in Javascript - NodeJS and love playing with data for optimizations 🛡️

-Building personal APIs RESTful, APIs Graphql, websites and web applications, ensure security, deployment.
+Building personal APIs RESTful, APIs GraphQL, websites and web applications, ensure security, deployment.

+Interest in cybersecurity and data performances 🔒

 Always willing to learn, I'm organized and detailed-oriented.